aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 page_title: "Provider: alicloud"
 sidebar_current: "docs-alicloud-index"
 description: |-
-  The Alicloud provider is used to interact with many resources supported by Alicloud.
+  The Alicloud provider is used to interact with many resources supported by Alibaba Cloud.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

 # Alibaba Cloud Provider